ASTM Testing Standards: What Installers Need to Know

 Tuft bind values for quality synthetic turf typically range from 5 to 12 pounds of force under ASTM D1335 testing.
 Higher values indicate stronger fiber anchoring.
 Products designed for pet areas and high-traffic zones generally need tuft bind values at the higher end of this range to resist fiber pull-out over time.

-How do I verify that a turf product meets ASTM standards?
+How can I check if a turf meets ASTM standards?

 Request the original third-party lab test reports from the manufacturer.
 These reports should identify the testing laboratory, the specific ASTM standard used, the test date, and the measured results.
 Manufacturers like Go Green Synthetic Turf publish these reports directly on their product testing specifications page.